UdelaRInterior/ansible-role-matrix-synapse/README.md

 # Location where synapse will be downloaded and installed from PyPI
 synapse_installation_path: /var/lib/matrix-synapse

-# Our public domain name for the Synapse server
+# Our friendly and public domain name for the Synapse
+# server (the one that conforms user ID and room alias)
 synapse_server_name: "{{ inventory_hostname }}"
+# FQDN of the server that effectively hosting synapse
+synapse_server_fqdn: "{{ inventory_hostname }}"

 synapse_report_stats: 'no'